Balloo, County Down: Places of interest

-Originally a coaching house dating back to the late 17th century, Balloo House is a pub and restaurant, with stone floors and working Aga dominating the historic kitchen bar.
+Originally a coaching house dating back to the late 17th century, Balloo House is a pub and restaurant, with stone floors and an Aga dominating the kitchen bar.
 It was once a large farmhouse, bought by the McConnell family in 1893, and has been a licensed premises ever since.
 In January 2008, Balloo House was announced as one of the Bridgestone Guide's top 100 restaurants in Ireland.